gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.0.md

 29/12/2018 v3.0 - Added medium access control info and communication mode 4
 03/07/2019 v4.0 - Response initializer added
 ```
-PJDL (Padded Jittering Data Link) is an asynchronous serial data link for low-data-rate applications that supports one or many to many communication over a common conductive medium.
+PJDL (Padded Jittering Data Link) is an asynchronous serial data link for low-data-rate applications that supports both master-slave and multi-master communication over a common conductive medium.
 PJDL can be easily implemented on limited microcontrollers with low clock accuracy and can operate directly using a single input-output pin.

 ### Physical layer
 The medium's maximum length is limited by the wiring resistance, by the voltage level used and by externally induced interference.
 It has been tested with up to 100 meters long insulated wires and results demonstrate the same performance achieved with shorter lengths.
 The maximum range is still unknown.